New Brunswick Main Post Office

-The Main Post Office in New Brunswick, Middlesex County, New Jersey, United States was built in 1934.
-Located in the Civic Square government district, It was designed in Neo-Georgian architecture by Wesley Sherwood Bessell.
-It was listed on the National Register of Historic Places in 1984.
+The Main Post Office in the city of New Brunswick in Middlesex County, New Jersey, United States was built between 1934 and 1936.
+Located in the Civic Square government district, it was designed in Neo-Georgian architecture by Wesley Sherwood Bessell.
+It was listed on the National Register of Historic Places on July 18, 1984, for its significance in architecture, art, and communications.

+History and description

+This building replaced the previous post office located on Albany Street and built in 1903.
+The new building is built with red brick and brownstone and features Neo-Georgian architecture.
+The artist George Biddle created several murals depicting the American Revolutionary War in New Brunswick as part of the Works Progress Administration (WPA) Federal Arts Project.
+They were installed in 1939.